Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 -   **Create**

     To create a new flashing profile.
-For more information see, [edit profile window](#edit-profile-window-fields)
+For more information see, [edit profile window](#edit-profile-window-fields).

 -   **Edit**

     To modify the existing profile.
-For more information see, [edit profile window](#edit-profile-window-fields)
+For more information see, [edit profile window](#edit-profile-window-fields).

 -   **Delete**